rdj2005/localrepo/readme.md

-"this is my new repo done in local "
+# this is my new repo made by locally